 Can I get DAB radio coverage in my area?

 First things first, let’s take a look at which parts of the UK have zero DAB radio coverage whatsoever.
+As you might expect, the fewer people live in an area, the less likely it is that transmitters will be built there.
 Unfortunately, this covers the vast majority of Wales and Scotland.
 Outside of the Central Belt, only Aberdeen and Inverness have much of a signal north of the border.
 The situation in Wales is similar; Swansea and Cardiff can pick up digital reasonably well, but DAB radio coverage drops off as you head further north.
 There are a couple of exceptions, though.
-Pembrokeshire has a couple of transmitters to the north, which coupled with the signal down in Swansea, provide reasonable coverage throughout the region.
-Bangor and Anglesey, meanwhile, have a transmitter each, so the north coast of Wales along to Cheshire has a steady signal, too.
+Pembrokeshire has a couple of transmitters to the north.
+Coupled with the signal down in Swansea, these provide reasonable coverage throughout the region.
+Bangor and Anglesey, meanwhile, have a transmitter each.
+The north coast of Wales along to Cheshire therefore has a steady signal, too.

 Which regions have the best DAB radio coverage?

 Surprisingly, East Anglia comes out on top for the best overall coverage.
 You might think that a region with so many open fields wouldn’t be ideal for getting a decent signal, but the lack of hills certainly helps.
-What’s more, there’s a healthy mix of primary and relay transmitters spread out evenly across the region, so there aren’t many blackspots to speak of.
-The north Norfolk coast isn’t particularly well-covered, but virtually everywhere else in East Anglia can easily pick up a strong signal.
+What’s more, there’s a healthy mix of primary and relay transmitters spread out evenly across the region.
+This means there aren’t many blackspots to speak of.
+The north Norfolk coast isn’t particularly well-covered.
+However, virtually everywhere else in East Anglia can easily pick up a strong signal.

 The area around Leeds and Greater Manchester also enjoys uniform DAB radio coverage.
 That’s because there is a large circle of primary transmitters there, with Halifax roughly in the centre.
 Why so many in a relatively small area?
 It’s really down to the surrounding regions, with the Peak District to the south and the Yorkshire Dales to the north.
 By building a powerful infrastructure in the centre, these outlying areas have a fairly decent signal- while also providing one of the UK’s most built-up areas with the coverage it deserves.